 - If you are still having trouble, email the webmasters

 All of the information entered on the submission form will be visible on your submission page on the website.
 Some of the information will be shown as part of the online schedule after it is published.
 In the online schedule on the website, only the Title, Speaker(s), and Topic are visible, but clicking on the talk takes the user to the submission page.

 - Enter a short, descriptive, and catchy Session Title

 - Choose the Topic

-- Choose the "Standard" Session Type
+- Choose either the "Standard" Session Type or "Tutorial" Session Type

 - Choose the Experience Level at which your session is aimed